-• Use the following enq command:
+• Use the following eng command:

+'''

 enq -q

+'''

 The enq command enqueues a file to a shared resource, typically a printer (that is, it puts files into a queue for a particular resource).
 The -q flag displays the status of the default queue.